Shreyansh Jain

 The * says it is creating new commits.

 You will need to "force push" the main branch, as git won't allow it.
 But stop.
 It can be dangerous.
-The other people working on the main can have some problem.
+The other people working on the main can have some problems.
 The git will think their branch has diverged and when they pull the commits from "main," it will result in more extra commits created.
-It will be a lot confusing for all other people.
+It will be very confusing for all other people.

 Conclusion

 Suppose you are working on a feature that is expected to take a long time.
-So, while working, you want to keep your feature branch updated with main.
+So, while working, you want to keep your feature branch updated with the main.
 The best way is to use git rebase here; you won't create the extra git commit made with "git merge".
-Your feature branch worktree will be clean and linear and up to date.
+Your feature branch work tree will be clean, linear and up to date.